NHL Betting Odds

 Negative numbers are for favorites and represent how you’ll have to bet to win $100 plus your bet back.
 Positive numbers are for underdogs and represent how much each $100 wager will pay plus your bet back.

-The Toronto Maple Leafs will likely be underdogs on the road against the defending Stanley Cup champion St. Louis Blues.
-The Leafs’ moneyline might be +165.
+The Columbus Blue Jackets will likely be underdogs on the road against the defending Stanley Cup champion Tampa Bay Lightning.
+The Blue Jackets’ moneyline might be +165.

-If you like St. Louis to win at home instead, you’ll probably find them at around -200.
-That means you’ll need to bet $200 bet on the Blues to get $300 returned (your original $200 + the $100 win).
+If you like Tampa Bay to win at home instead, you’ll probably find them at around -200.
+That means you’ll need to bet $200 bet on the Lightning to get $300 returned (your original $200 + the $100 win).

 NHL puck lines are like point spread bets in other sports.
 Most puck lines are set at -1.5 for the favorite and +1.5 for the underdog because two goals or less decide the average NHL game.